-Some are free for Portuguese residents only, or they’re free for only senior citizens, or only certain times on certain days, etc. In fact, almost all museums that have a free offer have conditions attached.
-Good thing I verified information by checking official websites, and didn’t go by bogus blog information.
+Some museums free for Portuguese residents only, or they’re free for only senior citizens, or the museums are free only certain times on certain days, etc. In fact, almost all museums that have a free offer have conditions attached.

-Here are two museums we have visited that are truly free for Lisbon visitors, at specific times on Sundays.
-Both are fantastic places to see, and I’m about to explain why.
+Here are two museums we visited that are truly free for Lisbon visitors, at specific times on Sundays.
+Both are fantastic places to help you get an understanding of the Portuguese psyche.

 The Aljube Museum

-As of this writing, admission is free every Sunday for all people until 2:00 p.m.
-The official website is here.
+Admission is free every Sunday for all people until 2:00 p.m.
+The official website changes often so please check it.

 The first floor featured pull-out books in English on the rise of the dictatorship before World War II, through the Carnation Revolution just four decades ago.
 This was helpful to arm us with knowledge as we went on to the second floor, where there is an immersive environment of what it was like to be a prisoner.

-The second floor is creepy, and somewhat depressing.
-There is nothing good to celebrate by seeing what living conditions were like for prisoners, or the torture methods used on them, or the techniques used by the secret police to catch people opposed to the government regime.
+The second floor reveals the disturbing torture methods used on prisoners, and also techniques used by the secret police to catch people opposed to the government regime.

 The Calouste Gulbenkian Museum

-Another place I really wanted to visit during our Lisbon stay was the Calouste Gulbenkian Museum.
-This museum is a treasure!
+The Calouste Gulbenkian Museum is a treasure!
 Go.
 Go to this museum when you visit Lisbon – whether you go for free on a Sunday afternoon, or not.

-The Gulbenkian Museum features some amazing pieces in what was once one of the world’s largest private art collections.
-Calouste Gulbenkian made his fortune in oil in the early 20th Century (he wasn’t born in Portugal, but ended up here), and he went on a buying spree of fine art.
+It features some amazing pieces in what was once one of the world’s largest private art collections.
+Calouste Gulbenkian made his fortune in oil in the early 20th Century (he wasn’t born in Portugal, but ended up there), and he went on a buying spree of fine art.
 The result is what you see in The Founder’s Collection.
 There is another building with a Modern Art collection.

-The Founder’s Collection is in its own building and it showcases Gulbenkian’s taste in Egyptian, Greco-Roman coins and art and books, Islamic and Oriental art, European painting, sculpture and fine furniture.
+This collection is in its own building and it showcases Gulbenkian’s taste in Egyptian, Greco-Roman coins and art and books, Islamic and Oriental art, European painting, sculpture and fine furniture.
 This is the only building we had time to visit, because we like to take our time.
-We will go back another day for the Modern Collection.
+We went back another day for the Modern Collection.